vesoft-inc/nebula-docs/docs-2.0/nebula-exchange/ex-ug-compile.md

 # Get Exchange

-This topic introduces how to get the JAR file of Nebula Exchange.
+This topic introduces how to get the JAR file of NebulaGraphExchange.

 ## Download the JAR file directly

 The JAR file of Exchange Community Edition can be [downloaded](https://github.com/vesoft-inc/nebula-exchange/releases) directly.

-To download Exchange Enterprise Edition, [get Nebula Graph Enterprise Edition Package](https://nebula-graph.io/pricing/) first.
+To download Exchange Enterprise Edition, [get NebulaGraph Enterprise Edition Package](https://nebula-graph.io/pricing/) first.

 ## Get the JAR file by compiling the source code